Slicer/Slicer/Docs/user_guide/modules/volumerendering.md

 ![](https://github.com/Slicer/Slicer/releases/download/docs-resources/module_volumerendering_multiview.png)

+### Hide certain regions of the volume

+It may be necessary to hide certain regions of a volume, for example remove patient table, or remove ribs that would occlude the view of the heart or lungs.
+If the regions cannot be hidden by adjusting the cropping box (ROI) then an arbitrarily shaped regions can be blanked out from the volume by following these steps:

+- Go to the Segment Editor module
+- Use Paint or Scissors effect to specify the region that will be blanked out
+- Use Mask volume effect to fill the region with "empty" values.
+In CT volume, intensity value is typically set to -1000 (corresponding to HU of air).
+- Hide the volume rendering of the original volume and set up volume rendering for the masked volume
+- If adjusting the rendered region is needed, go back to Segment Editor module, modify the segmentation using Paint, Scissors, or other effects; and update the masked volume using Mask volume effect

+See [video demo/tutorial of these steps](https://youtu.be/xZwyW6SaoM4?t=12) for details.
+It is created on an older Slicer version, so some details may be different but the high-level workflow main workflow is still very similar.

 ## Limitations

 - Only single-component scalar volumes can be used for volume rendering.
 [Vector to Scalar Volume](vectortoscalarvolume.md) module can convert vector volume to scalar volume.